Bounds on neutrino-DM interactions from TXS 0506+056 neutrino outburst: Neutrino attenuation by DM

 In this case, the limit on the cross-section depends linearly on the ratio between DM mass and column density.
 From Table~\ref{tab:BM}, which assumes $m_{DM}=1$~GeV, we see that the limit ranges from $5.2$ to $22\times10^{-30}$~cm$^2$.

 Let us now proceed with our full analysis.
 In the following, we take a cross section $\sigma_{\nu DM}$ with a power-law dependence with neutrino energy

 with a reference energy $E_0 = 100$~TeV.
-For the scaling, we consider $n = 1, 0, -1, -2$, as motivated by simplified models.
-Moreover, for the differential cross section we consider a scattering isotropic in the center of mass frame, and approximate:
+For the scaling, we consider $n = 1, 0, -1, -2$, as motivated by simplified models such as those discussed in Appendix C of \mbox{\cite{Arg_elles_2017}}.\footnote{The scaling index $n$ is derived by taking the high- and low-energy limits of various cross sections.
+The cases $n=-1$ and $n=-2$ correspond, respectively, to models with fermionic and scalar dark matter, both with scalar mediators, in the limit of very high neutrino energy.
+A more detailed discussion on simplified models and their impact on neutrino flux attenuation will be presented in an upcoming paper.} Moreover, for the differential cross section we consider a scattering isotropic in the center of mass frame, and approximate:

 This assumption for the neutrino - DM cross-section allows us to solve the cascade equation, following the algorithm presented in~\cite{Vincent_2017}.
 For this, we evaluate the flux at specific values of energy $E_i$, such that $\Phi_i(\tau)\equiv\Phi(E_i,\,\tau)$.
 The chosen $E_i$ are logarithmically spaced, that is, $E_i=10^{x_i}$, with constant $\Delta x$.
 This allows us to discretize Eq.~\eqref{eq:cascade}, taking the form: